Easy Pesto Pasta Recipe

 • Use zucchini noodles (or any other veggie noodles) for a veggie version.

 • Olive oil.
 You can use flavor-infused olive oils (like garlic, herb, etc.) just make sure it would compliment the basil.
-Another neutral oil like avocado oil could also be used.
+Another neutral oil like avocado oil works well.

 • Pine nuts.
 Pine nuts are key to making a classic pesto recipe, and shouldn’t be substituted if you’re going for a 100% authentic flavor.
 If you must, you can try using other nuts like walnuts, pecans or almonds.

 • Minced garlic.
-Fresh roasted garlic is also amazing in this pesto recipe!
-If you have picky eaters you can also try using a small amount of garlic powder.
+Fresh roasted garlic is also amazing in this recipe.

 Nutrition